-Shay Murtagh Precast manufactured and delivered the precast units and bridge beams required for this project.
+Shay Murtagh Precast manufactured and delivered the precast units and precast bridge beams required for this project.

-Included in the works were two bridges situated in Prescot.
-These being at Old Lane and Portico Lane, both of which had to be rebuilt as there was insufficient headroom to accommodate the future 25,000 volt overhead powerlines.
-Network Rail contracted J. Murphy & Sons who sub-contracted the manufacture of the precast bridge beam units to Shay Murtagh Precast.
+Included in the works, two bridges situated in Prescot.
+These being at Old Lane and Portico Lane, both of which had to be rebuilt.
+As there was insufficient headroom to accommodate the future 25,000 volt overhead powerlines.
+Network Rail contracted J. Murphy & Sons who sub-contracted the manufacture of the precast bridge beams to Shay Murtagh Precast.

 - 2 no 14.37m cill beams and 2 no 12.91m parapet beams –

 - consisting of 2 no concrete encased steel beams with integral precast parapet.

 Also included in the project were several approach walls.
 The road face walls and approach walls at Old lane were subsequently clad in a sandstone block.
 To encompass the original style of the bridge which was a local planning requirement.

 Portico Lane consisted of precast concrete cill beams, parapet beams, parapets and approach wall units.
 The parapets and approach units were constructed with a brick skin to each elevation before leaving our factory.
 Again in line with the planning requirements.